 - Introduction to Marketing Strategy

-See Bachelor of Business Administration in the UI General Catalog to learn more about studying business at Iowa, including requirements for graduation, graduating with honors, and the Tippie College of Business Undergraduate Honor Code.
+View Bachelor of Business Administration in the UI General Catalog to learn about required coursework, graduating with honors, and the Tippie College of Business Undergraduate Honor Code.